Seahawks release defensive end Carlos Dunlap in cap-cutting move

 Speculation on Dunlap’s future grew when the team and Dunlap agreed to a restructured contract after he was traded from the Bengals to Seattle on Oct.
 28.

-At that time, Dunlap agreed to cut of the $4.59 million salary he was due for the rest of the 2020 season to $2 million, with that money instead turned into a $3 million bonus if he was on the Seahawks roster on the fifth day of the 2021 league year (or, March 22).
+At that time, Dunlap agreed to cut the $4.59 million salary he was due for the rest of the 2020 season to $2 million, with that money instead turned into a $3 million bonus if he was on the Seahawks roster on the fifth day of the 2021 league year (or, March 22).

 That gave Seattle an additional $2.59 million in cap space for the rest of 2020 season, which the team needed as it had just $1.4 million in cap space at the time.
 Seattle entered the day with a listed $4.575 million in cap space for the 2021 season.
 But the cap spaces for all teams remains unclear as the NFL has yet to set the official number for the 2021 season, even though the new league year begins a week from Wednesday.
 But the cap is generally expected to be in the $182-183 million range, down from $198.2 million a year ago due to COVID-19-related losses in revenue.